dmalzl/spritecooler/README.md

         # find matching barcode by use of regular expression
 ```
-3. *Trimming DPM remnants*
+3. *Trimming DPM/RPM remnants*
-The given DPM barcodes are converted to FASTA format and used with `cutadapt` to remove any 3' DPM contamination from the raw reads after which another `fastqc` run is executed.
+The given DPM/RPM barcodes are converted to FASTA format and used with `cutadapt` to remove any 3' DPM contamination from the raw reads after which another `fastqc` run is executed.
+4. *Splitting reads into DNA/RNA containing reads*
+After trimming barcode remnants the reads are split into two files one containing DPM (i.e. DNA) reads and the other containing RPM (i.e. RNA) reads which are aligned separately.
-4. *Alignment and filtering*
+5. *Alignment and filtering*
-After quality control and barcode extraction, the genomic sequence containing read is aligned to the reference genome.
-The produced alignments are then filtered such that (i) only primary alignments with a mapping quality higher then the set `--minq` and (ii) only alignments outside of the blacklisted regions (see `--genomeMask`) are retained
+After quality control and barcode extraction and splitting, the genomic sequence / RNA containing reads are aligned to the reference genome using either Bowtie2 (DNA) or STAR (RNA).
+The produced alignments are then filtered such that (i) only primary alignments with a mapping quality higher then the set `--minq` and (ii) only alignments outside of the blacklisted regions (see `--blacklist`) are retained
-5. *Identifying clusters and making pairs files*
+6. *Identifying clusters and making pairs files*
 The filtered alignments are then processed to identify clusters based on the identified barcode sequences.
 Since we count an interaction for each pair of reads in a given cluster downweighted by 2/n, where n is the number of reads in the cluster and due to the communtativity of multiplication in a sum we then simply write all read pairs of clusters of the same size to a single pairs file for ingestions with cooler.
 The generated pairs files for each cluster are also reformated to pairix format for easy ingestion with any other software in the 4DN universe.
 This step also records the cluster identity of each alignment in the form of a BED file, which is later used to annotate the contact matrices (see step 7).
-6. *Generating contact matrices*
+7. *Generating contact matrices*
 Generated pairs files for each cluster size are then ingested with cooler to generate contact matrices for each clustersize.
 These contact matrices are then subsequently merged by simply summing over their downweighted counts per bin (e.g. for a clustersize of 250 the corresponding matrix is simply multiplied by 2/250 before summing).
 The resulting merged matrix is then coarsend to different bin sizes (`cooler zoomify`; default: 5000N) and balanced using iterative correction and Knight-Ruiz per chromosome and genomewide.
-7. *Annotating cluster identity of contacts per bin*
+8. *Annotating cluster identity of contacts per bin*
 The last step of the pipeline is adding the cluster identity of the recorded contacts to each bin, which is done by intersecting the aformentioned BED file (see step 5) with the genome bins.
 The results are then written to the `bins` table of the generated cooler for each bin size.
 The format of the annotation looks somewhat like this `c_2_1,c_8_10,c_5_20,...` where each alignment is recorded as `c_<clustersize>_<clusternumber>`.
 This information can later be used to assess the number of clusters overlapping a given set of regions of interest

 The final result of the pipeline is then saved to the folder set with `--outdir` (default: `results`).
 This includes the balanced contact matrix (`<outdir>/cool/balanced`) and the bin annotations (`<outdir>/cool/annotations`; TSV file for each multicooler and resolution thereof), the individual contact matrices for each clustersize as multicooler (`<outdir>/cool/base`; these are raw contacts at base resolution (default: 5kb) without downweighting and no balancing), the filtered alignments (`<outdir>/alignments`) and the respective BED files (`<outdir>/clusterbed`).
 Optionally, you can also set `--savePairs true` to save the generated pairs files for each cluster and `--saveQfilteredAlignments true` to save alignments before blacklist filtering (`<outdir>/alignments`).
-Additionally, the generated MultiQC report will be saved to (`<outdir>/multiqc`)
+9. *Reporting*
+The pipeline generates various statistics along the way which are all conveniently summarized in a MultiQC plot (saved in `<outdir>/multiqc`).
+Furthermore, raw contacts are plotted on a per chromosome basis (`<ourdir>/plots`)

 ## Parameters
 This section provides an overview of the available command line arguments of the pipeline